 For the charts below:

-• The left side of the charts shows you the scale notes and the right side shows you the suggested fingering.
+- The left side shows the scale notes, while the right side indicates the suggested fingerings.

-• Circles to the left of a chart represent open strings.
+- Circles to the left of the chart indicate open strings.

 If needed, check this link for more on how to read guitar notation symbols.